physicsland/dsi-msds-student-handbook/index.md

 ---

 **In Development Mode.
 Unofficial.**
-_Last Updated: 2025-04-26_
+_Last Updated: 2025-04-28_

 ---

-## Unversity of Chicago Student Handbook
+## University of Chicago Student Handbook

 The University of Chicago also has a [UChicago Student Handbook](https://studentmanual.uchicago.edu) for students across all programs, degrees, and disciplines.